Neuropsychology

 To understand a patient’s unique cognitive strengths and weaknesses, our clinicians conduct an initial diagnostic interview and mental status exam.
 The tests are non-invasive, meaning they do not involve attaching you to machines or using x-rays.

-These initial diagnostic tests are conducted one-on-one in a private room with specialty-trained neuropsychological testers.
-Most tests are in paper-and-pencil format and take between three to five hours to complete.
+These initial diagnostic tests are conducted one-on-one in a private room with specialty-trained neuropsychological technicians.
+Testing may take between three to five hours to complete on average.

 Each neuropsychological exam performed at The NeuroMedical Center is tailored to your individual needs.